petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-web-content-structures-and-templates-by-using-the-rest-api.md

 1. Under the ID column, identify the ID for your structure.

-## Identifying the Service to Consume
+## Identify the Service to Consume

 Use the `StructuredContent` service in the Liferay DXP Headless Delivery API to manage web content.
 To identify this service and all the different HTTP methods, use the Liferay API Explorer.
 For more information, see [Consuming REST Services](../../../headless-delivery/consuming-apis/consuming-rest-services.md).

-## Getting the Web Content Structures
+## Get Web Content Structures From the Site

 The `ContentStructures_GET_FromSites.sh` cURL script lists the existing structures.
 This script uses the `ContentStructure` service with the `GET` HTTP method, using the site ID as the only parameter.